keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 ---
 permalink: '/freelancing-reboot/'
-title:  'Rebooting'
+title:  'Rebooting my freelancing career'
 type: Article
-date: 2022-06-06
+date: 2022-06-18
 meta:
-  description: 'Details from my six-month sabbatical and how I lowered my stress, eased my anxiety, and re-oriented my life and career.'
+  description: 'Details from my six-month sabbatical and how I lowered my stress, eased my anxiety, and reoriented my life and career.'
   image: '/images/posts/'
   image_alt: ''
-lede: Details from my six-month sabbatical and how I lowered my stress, eased my anxiety, and re-oriented my life and career.
+lede: Details from my six-month sabbatical and how I lowered my stress, eased my anxiety, and reoriented my life and career.
 tags:
   - Life Updates
 ---

 I recently took a [six-month sabbatical from freelancing](/goodbye-freelancing/) to ease some underlying anxiety and stress I've been experiencing in my life.
-Now I'm back and ready to share what I've been up to and where things are headed in my life.
+Well, I'm back and ready to share what I've been up to and where I'm headed.

-## Global stress

-Things have been stressful recently.
-Hasn't life been stressful for everyone&hellip;always?
-I'm certainly not unique in this regard.
+## I'm stressed, man.

-My  relationship with stress has changed a lot as I've gotten older.
-It feels like there are **so many** things to be constantly stressed about.
+My relationship with stress has changed *a lot* as I've gotten older.
+The more responsibilities I've gained and the better I understand the world, the more stressed I've become.

+This undercurrent of stress has made me feel more anxious and uneasy in my day-to-day life.
+My capacity for optimism has slowly dwindled as I feel a greater weight on my shoulders and view the world through a more critical lens.

+Paradoxically, the older I've gotten, the *better* my life has objectively become.
+I have a successful career, I met the love of my life, I've made lots of money, I have a lot of freedom and autonomy in my day-to-day life, and so much more.

+So why the stress?

+**Understanding my stress, eliminating stressors, and revitalizing my optimism were the focus of my sabbatical.**

+### Global and local stress

+To reduce my stress, I needed to understand it.
+I eventually filtered my stress into two buckets, "global stress" and "local stress".

+Global stress includes stressors we're all experiencing together such as:

-- We're combatting *countless* global emergencies
+- *Countless* global emergencies (e.g., climate change, pandemics, war)
-- Politics are rife with corruption
+- Corrupt politics
-- We're riding an oppressing wave of late-stage capitalism
+- The oppressing wave of late-stage capitalism
-- We're collectively destroying the only planet we have to inhabit.
+- Destroying the only planet we have to inhabit

-Yay.

-I call this "global stress", since these stressers aren't contained to just my life.
-These are something we are all experiencing together.

-## Local stress
+- Income inequality

-Atop the global stress is the local stress, which are stressers that are generally contained to my life and relationships.
+Local stress includes stressors generally contained to my life and relationships:

+- My career
+- Financial wellbeing
+- Family/relationship wellbeing
+- Mental wellness
+- Physical fitness
+- Personal satisfaction
+- Work/life balance

+There's only so much one person can do to improve the state of global stressors.
+I do what I can through political activism, awareness, and volunteering, but I'll no longer allow mindless doomscrolling and YouTube binges.

+The real work was understanding and alleviating my local stressors, the most significant of which was my relationship with my career and money.

+## The freelancing grind

-I began [freelancing in 2019](/goodbye-asana-hello-freelancing/) and hit the ground running.
-I had clients as far as the eye can see.
-And I capitalized on it big time.
+After returning to [freelancing in 2019](/goodbye-asana-hello-freelancing/), I had clients as far as the eye can see.
+This was largely due to the extensive network of folks I met while working at Asana and elsewhere during my career.

+I accepted client after client, juggling multiple projects at once.
 On average, I launched a client project every 36 days!

+To make my life easier—since I had deliberately made it *harder* by accepting so many clients—I hired some buddies as contractors to help.

+{% include type/p_large.html, content: "Suddenly, I was not only a freelance web developer, but also a project manager and a people manager." %}

-Whew.
-I was managing multiple clients and I hired contractors to help move things forward on multiple fronts.
-Each project had different goals, different stakeholders, and a different process for how we would complete the project. **It was exhausting.**
+Managing the planning and execution of everything was exhausting and stressful.
+Each project had different goals, different stakeholders, and a different process for how we would complete the project.

 Meeting the demand of my client projects while balancing all other areas of life took its toll.
-I was feeling stressed and overwhelmed, which manifested as [generalized anxiety](((POyhwqaZ9))).
+I was feeling stressed, overwhelmed, and anxious.
 I *frequently* felt like I was teetering on the edge of anxiety attacks while working.

-{% include type/p_large.html, content: "Work shouldn't make you feel like you're teetering on the edge of an anxiety attack." %}

 My increasingly anxious state made me resentful toward my life circumstances.
 Instead of viewing my career as an _opportunity_, rife with abundance and pleasure, I viewed it as a _burden_.
-It sucked.

-This is largely how my work continued for almost two years.
-I took vacations and breaks, so I didn't have my nose to the grindstone nonstop.
-But when I was working, *I was working*.
-I was on the grind.

 ## Burnout... again.